yodrew/yodrew.github.io/_pages/hygiene.md

 If hygiene were software, these initial efforts would be version 1.0.

 Hygiene 2.0 was marked by integration.
-After the untimely death of Dr Trall, John Tilden buoyed hygiene with his practice and neat formulations.
+After the untimely death of Dr Trall, John Tilden buoyed hygiene with his practice, books, and neat formulations.
 His concept of toxemia is now widespread.

 By uncompromising insight and Olympian effort, Herbert Shelton revived and systematized hygiene for the 20th century.
 He published a score of books and 40 years of magazines.
 He supervised over 20,000 fasts.
 He counted Gandhi among his adherents and suffered similar persecutions.
-He rechristened hygiene, "Natural Hygiene", to distinguish it from medicine's corruption of the word to just mean cleanliness.
+He rechristened hygiene as "Natural Hygiene" to distinguish it from medicine's corruption of the word to just mean cleanliness.

-Albert Mosseri of France further modernized hygiene with his piquant prose and prodigious innovation in [fasting](/f/fasting).
+Albert Mosseri of France further modernized hygiene with his piquant prose and prodigious innovation in [fasting](/f/fasting-discovery).

 Mosseri's reader and translator, [Frederic Patenaude](https://fredericpatenaude.com) of Quebec, introduced Mosseri to a wider audience through his magazine "Just Eat an Apple" and hygienic book, _Raw Secrets_ (which I helped edit and publish).

 Shelton's student, TC Fry, created a widely-used hygienic course of study.
 A student of Fry, Harvey Diamond and his wife, Marilyn, introduced hygiene to millions (including me) with their book, _Fit for Life_.

 Another student of Fry is Douglas Graham.
-He wrote [*The 80/10/10 Diet*](https://foodnsport.com), a trenchant presentation of hygienic diet.
-It uses the familiar idea of calories in the titular ratio to explain healthy eating.
+He wrote [*The 80/10/10 Diet*](https://foodnsport.com), a trenchant and radical presentation of hygienic diet.
+It uses the familiar idea of calories in the titular ratio to explain healthy eating clearly.
 It makes frugivorous diet accessible.

 [Loren Lockman](https://tanglewoodwellnesscenter.com)'s teachings and practice of frugivorous diet are unusually elegant.
 I learned from and fasted and worked with him in 2003 and 2004.